Surface Water Monitoring

 Surface water monitoring

-Staff collect surface water chemistry samples eight times a year on a monthly basis during ice-free periods, from 29 sampling stations, as part of a monitoring partnership with the Ministry of the Environment, Conservation and Parks (MECP).
+Staff collect surface water chemistry samples eight times a year on a monthly basis during ice-free periods, from 29 sampling stations.
+14 samples sites are part of a monitoring partnership with the Ministry of the Environment, Conservation and Parks (MECP).
+15 sample sites are part of Saugeen Conservation's Water Quality program (Category 3).

 Samples are taken from all of the major sub-watersheds of the Saugeen River, including both major tributaries and smaller waterways.
 In addition, staff also sample lake-fringe watercourses that empty directly into Lake Huron.